morethanyell/image-white-border-automation/README.md

 I made this script to automate adding white borders to my photos.
 Hope it helps you too. :)

-#### Functionality
-Makes your photos square by adding white borders.
-For horizontal images, a smaller white border is added on the width.
-Inversely for veritical images, a smaller white border is added on the length.

-- This script adds 12% (pixels) of the longer side of the image
-- Then it adds `((longer side + %12) - shorter side)` to the shorter side of the image
-- The resulting new size of the image will be a square
-- Does not overwrite the original file

-#### Example
-If you have a horizontal image with a width of 3000 and a length of 2000, it will add 360 white pixels on left and right (horizontally) and then 1720 white pixels on top and bottom (veritically).

 #### Usage

 - Install Python on your computer